veracode-research/solr-injection/README.md

 <p align="center"><img src="images/complex%20query.png" alt="complex query.png" width="700"/></p>
 The main parameters here are:

-* **/solr/db/select** - "db" is the collection name, "/select" means we would like to perform a search operation handled by [SearchHandler](https://github.com/apache/lucene-solr/blob/master/solr/core/src/java/org/apache/solr/handler/component/SearchHandler.java)
+* **/solr/db/select** - "db" is the collection name, "/select" means we would like to perform a search operation handled by the [SearchHandler](https://github.com/apache/lucene-solr/blob/master/solr/core/src/java/org/apache/solr/handler/component/SearchHandler.java)

 * **q={!dismax+df=name}Apple** - This query searches for the "name" field  containing the "Apple" keyword, using the "dismax" query parser.
 The data between braces is parsed as [Solr local parameters](https://lucene.apache.org/solr/guide/6_6/local-parameters-in-queries.html)

-* **fl=\*,score,similar:[subquery]** - "fl" stands for field list to be returned, [[subquery] transformer](https://lucene.apache.org/solr/guide/6_6/transforming-result-documents.html#TransformingResultDocuments-_subquery_) allows to include data from another search query to the resulted document.
+* **fl=\*,score,similar:[subquery]** - "fl" stands for field list to be returned, the [[subquery] transformer](https://lucene.apache.org/solr/guide/6_6/transforming-result-documents.html#TransformingResultDocuments-_subquery_) allows to include data from another search query to the resulted document.
 In our case the subquery searches for the "computer" keyword.

-Apart from the search, there is a possibility to perform update, view and modify the config, or even perform a replication.
-If we have access to the Solr Web Interface, we can upload and modify any data.
-By default, there is no users or roles, which makes it a perfect target for SSRF attacks.
+Apart from the search, there is a possibility to perform update operation, view and modify the config, or even perform a replication.
+If we have access to the Solr Web Interface, we can upload and modify any data and do almost any operation.
+By default, there is no users or roles, which makes it a perfect target for SSRF, CSRF and HTTP Request Smuggling attacks.

 ## Apache Solr Injection
-Like a database, in most cases, the Solr Rest API is not directly accessible to end users and used only by other applications.
-In these cases, we would like to introduce a couple of new attack against web applications who use Solr.
+Like a database, in most cases, the Solr Rest API is not directly accessible to end users and used only internally by other applications.
+In these cases, we would like to introduce a couple of new attack against web applications that use Solr.
 ### Solr Parameters Injection (HTTP smuggling)
 If a target web application uses untrusted user input when making HTTP API calls to Solr, it potentially does not properly encode the data with URL Encoding.
-Here is a simple java web application that accepts just one "q" parameter and preforms a search operation by making a server-to-server HTTP call to Solr:
+Here is a simple java web application that accepts just one "q" parameter and performs a search operation by making a server-to-server HTTP request to Solr:

 ```java
 @RequestMapping("/search")